 Our degree is the longest-established animal behaviour course in the UK, and it’s recognised by the Society of Biology.
 Learn how and why animals behave the way they do, and how this can impact on the management and conservation of wild and domesticated creatures.
 You’ll develop the skills you’ll need to investigate animals and contribute to important discoveries in the future.

 By studying animal behaviour, you’ll learn how we can manage and protect species.
 The development, physiology and evolution of species will form the basis of this course, but it’s not all theory.
 It’s a practical subject and we give you plenty of opportunities to learn and practise both in the lab and the field.
-In your second year you’ll take a week-long field trip to north Devon to experience both marine and terrestrial zoology, the costs of which are included in your course fees.
+In your second year you’ll take a series of half day trips to learn about and practise advanced behavioural data collection, the costs of which are included in your course fees.
 On our optional field trips you might experience rutting red deer on the island of Rum; marine biology in Scotland; world-class zoos in the Netherlands; wildlife and ecology in Africa; and diving and marine biology in the Red Sea.
 You’ll need to pay for these trips.

 Our staff are involved in field and captive studies internationally and in the UK, and have research links with organisations studying British wildlife and at Britain's most respected zoos.